 Documentary about women in science puts gender issues under the microscope

-Female scientists tell Edmonton filmmaker about their passion and challenges of the work
+Female scientists tell Edmonton filmmaker about their passion and the challenges of the work

 Science is about knowledge.
 It involves the gathering of facts to help create predictions and provide explanations.